Redesign of the national and international editions of contemporary art magazine, Flash Art.

 2017 © Nicola-Matteo Munari

-The redesign project was related to both Italian and international editions, and included both the graphic design of the magazine and the rethinking of the editorial structure of some contents.
+The redesign project was conceived for both the Italian and international edition, and included both the layout design of the magazine and the redefinition of part of the editorial structure of the contents.

-The project was approached in a methodical way, starting from the structure of the layout and, only later, taking into consideration the appearance of typographic and iconographic contents.
+The project was approached in a methodical way, starting from the contents—from which to structure the layout—and, only later, taking into consideration the appearance of typographic and iconographic contents.

 Considering the quantity and variety of the contents, before proceeding to the layout of the graphics, 16 different typographic grids were designed in order to find the one that offered the wider and more balanced range of solutions.

-The importance of doing such a thorough work was to achieve both consistency and flexibility, in order to stimulate the interest of readers page after page and issue after issue.
+The importance of doing such a thorough work was to achieve maximum consistency and flexibility, in order to stimulate the interest of the readers page after page and issue after issue.

 Ph. © Nicola-Matteo Munari